- 22 Jul 2025

 Select OK.

-Next to the Enrollment Management Association Service Account, select Add.
+Next to Enrollment Management Association Service Account, select Add.

 Select Add to confirm.